BROOKELAB/SARS-CoV-2-within-host-evolution/global_data_analysis/readme.md

 These scripts were primarily written by [Michael Martin](https://github.com/m-a-martin) who can be reached on GitHub or at [mmart59@emory.edu](mailto:mmart59@emory.edu).

-# Phylogenetic Analysis
+# Phylogenetic analysis
 This analysis downsamles the GISAID available sequences, builds a phylogenetic tree using IQtree2, and plots the resultant tree with tips labelled by amino acid identity.

 To run this analysis you will need the following starting files, all saved in `./data`:

 1. `metadata.tsv`: The full GISAID metadata file.
 For these analyses the file was downloaded on June 10th, 2022.
 Happy to privately share the exact file we used to anyone with a GISAID login.
 2. `epi_isl_402124.fasta`: The epi_isl_402124 (WIV04) reference fasta file
 3. `MN996528.gff3`: The corresponding WIV04 protein annotations, downloaded from [GenBank](https://www.ncbi.nlm.nih.gov/nuccore/MN996528)

 This analysis will conduct the following steps:
  1. Down sampling the GISAID metadata to 100 sequences per month